kimkimeldo/aws-clouds-pratitioner/docs/source/index.rst

    :align: center
    :width: 700px

 Getting acquainted with AWS Cloud Quest
 ==============================================
 **Overview**

 In this step, you will register for AWS Cloud Quest and become familiar with its interface.
 You will also create a profile for your Cloud Citizen character.

 **Content**

-Register and explore the system
+- Register and check the system

-Create your Cloud Citizen profile
+- Build profile